 Air Insulation & Sealing: Up to $650, must be through approved contractors

 Federal Residential Renewable Energy Tax Credit

-- Net Metering: Net metering is an incentive you can get once your solar system is up and running.
-If you've signed a net metering agreement with your Mad River utility company, it will subtract the value of the excess energy your solar system produces from your monthly utility bill.
-In some locations, this credit is dollar-for-dollar, while in other areas you might receive a refund equivalent to a percentage of the value.
+- Net Metering: Net metering factors in after your solar system is up and running.
+If you have a net metering agreement with your Mad River utility company, they will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
+In some locations, this credit is dollar-for-dollar, while in other places you may make back a percentage of the value.

 Federal Solar Incentives

-To better understand exactly how much the ITC could save you, speak with your local Mad River solar panel installer.
+To better understand how the ITC may apply to your situation, speak to your local Mad River solar panel installer and request more information.

 State & Local Solar Incentives

 Some solar incentives may be provided at the state and local level.
 Like with federal incentives, these could include rebates, tax credits and more.
 Incentives might be given by your county or municipality, or by the state of Ohio.
 Some incentives are available for only a limited time, while others are ongoing.

 Next Steps for Installing Solar in Mad River